Lightning-Universe/lightning-bolts/docs/source/introduction_guide.rst

     resnet18 = cpc_model.encoder
     resnet18.freeze()

-4. Fully contained algorithms that can be trained on your data.
+**Fully contained algorithms that can be TRAINED on your data from scratch**

 .. code-block:: python